 Flimsy as the scene may be, it did come with the benefit of drawing new fans to The Mars Volta.
 Not that it was necessary exposure – hot off the heels of their fifth album Octahedron, the duo had well established themselves as the modern kings of prog, smashing charts and stuffing arenas with haircut-deprived stoners all around the world.
 Their success arguably peaked in 2008 with The Bedlam In Goliath, but until the fateful morning of January 23rd, 2013 (when their breakup was officially announced), The Mars Volta rode their wave consistently and with earnest aplomb.

-It’s impossible to overstate the wide-ranging influence of guitarist Omar Rodríguez-López (often noted as the band’s ‘director’) and singer Cedric Bixler-Zavala; perhaps the only thing Mastodon has in common with Lizzo is that both have praised The Mars Volta for aiding in their creative magnetism.
+It’s impossible to overstate the wide-ranging influence of guitarist Omar Rodríguez-López (often noted as the band’s ‘director’) and singer Cedric Bixler-Zavala; perhaps the only thing Mastodon have in common with Lizzo is that both have praised The Mars Volta for aiding in their creative magnetism.
 And it’s clear to see why: their catalogue is pillared on sprawling, kaleidoscopic epics fusing everything from Latin jazz to heavy metal in a way that feels cohesive, yet erratic – rough and rugged, yet stunningly meticulous – often all in the same track.

 Much of The Mars Volta’s charm comes from the enigmatic quirks of Rodríguez-López and Bixler-Zavala, and the unconventional ways they melded.
 Take, for example, their 2003 debut (and longstanding fan-favourite) De-Loused In The Comatorium – a blistering math-rock rollercoaster ride through the gristly dreams of one Cerpin Taxt, who slips into a coma following a casual binge on morphine and rat poison.
 Though its storytelling is largely based in fiction, Taxt was a real person – a friend of Bixler-Zavala’s, artist Julio Venegas – who committed suicide in ’96.

-The LP’s successor, 2005’s Frances The Mute, also tapped into the mind of a real tormented soul – though one no member of the band, nor any of their crew, had ever met.
+The LP’s successor, 2005’s Frances The Mute, also tapped into the mind of a real tormented soul – though one neither member of the band, nor any of their crew, had ever met.
 Working as a repo man, sound technician Jeremy Ward found a diary in the back of a car he was tasked to collect.
 Ward found parallels between the writer’s life and his own, and, inspired by the stories expounded, continued writing in the diary from where its previous owner left off.
 Self-produced by Rodríguez-López, the record was a labour of ambitious experimentation.
 He made a point not to share any ideas for it with his bandmates as a group, instead meeting with each member one-on-one to ensure their individual musicality could flourish unrestricted.

 2006’s Amputechture came to life in a much more lowkey fashion.
 Its sessions split between Los Angeles and El Paso in the States, and Melbourne just down the street from us, it signified a much looser, more organic process for the band.
 Similarly, it marked their first effort without a grand conceptual narrative behind it; it’s the band’s most experimental effort, precisely because of how un-experimental it is.
 But alas, fans and critics alike were largely apathetic upon release, and Rodríguez-López and Bixler-Zavala have since acknowledged Amputechture as an anomaly among the trendline.